Combined Therapy – Topeka, KS

 - Easy to Travel With: Lugging a CPAP machine along on vacation can be a significant hassle, but someone using combined therapy has the option of just being able to toss in a custom oral appliance with their bags instead.
 This means that they can at least receive partial treatment wherever they choose to go!

 Is Combined Therapy Right for Me?

-Here in Topeka and Silver Lake, KS, Dr. Michel works hard to design revitalizing treatment plans for tired patients who need relief from sleep apnea.
+Here in Topeka, Dr. Michel works hard to design revitalizing treatment plans for tired patients who need relief from sleep apnea and snoring.
 If you’d like to learn more about combined therapy and whether it’s right for your unique case, don’t hesitate to contact us and schedule a consultation at either of our locations.